russelljohnwilliams/blood-records/wp-content/plugins/woo-order-export-lite/readme.txt

 = I can't export Excel file (blank message or error 500) = Please, increase "memory_limit" upto 256M or ask hosting support to do it.

-= How can I add a Gravity Forms field to export? = Open order, look at items and remember meta name.
-Visit WooCommerce>Export Orders,
-open section "Set up fields", scroll down to "Products", click button "Set up fields" ( you will see popup) select SAME name in second dropdown

 = When exporting .csv containing european special characters , I want to open this csv in Excel without extra actions = You  should open tab "CSV" and set up ISO-8859-1 as codepage.

-= Red text flashes at bottom during page loading = It's a normal situation.
-The plugin hides this warning on successful load.

 = Can I request any new feature ? =
 Yes, you can email a request to aprokaev@gmail.com.
 We intensively develop this plugin.